 What would my ideal week look like?

-Once you’re done, grab your 2018 calendar (I love Google calendar) and fill it with things that you’d like to prioritise in 2018.
+Once you’re done, grab your new year calendar (I love Google calendar) and fill it with things that you’d like to prioritise in 2018.

 - Monthly massages